-- buy or sell the Company's quoted financial products; - advise or encourage any person to buy or sell or hold the Company's quoted financial products; - advise or encourage any person to advise or encourage another person to buy, sell or hold the Company's quoted financial products; - disclose the material information to anyone else, including colleagues, family or friends, knowing (or where that person ought to have known) or believing that the other person is likely to use that information to buy or sell or continue to hold, or advise or encourage someone else to buy or sell or hold, the Company's quoted financial products.
+- buy or sell the Restricted Financial Products; - advise or encourage any person to buy, sell or hold the Restricted Financial Products; - advise or encourage any person to advise or encourage another person to buy, sell or hold the Restricted Financial Products; - disclose the material information to anyone else, including colleagues, family or friends, knowing (or where that person ought to have known) or believing that the other person is likely to use that information to buy, sell or continue to hold, or advise or encourage someone else to buy, sell or hold, the Restricted Financial Products.

-This means that you should not do any of the above at a time when you are in possession of non-public, material information in relation to the Company's quoted financial products.
+This means that you should not do any of the above at a time when you are in possession of non-public, material information in relation to the Restricted Financial Products.
 Although the FMCA requires that you know the information you hold is "material information", if you ought reasonably to know that, the legislation will still apply.

-It does not matter how you come to know the material information, the FMCA applies irrespective of how you came to receive the said information, and regardless of why you are trading.
+It does not matter how you come to know the material information (including whether you learn it in the course of carrying out your responsibilities, or in passing in the corridor, or in a lift, or at a social function), the FMCA applies irrespective of how you came to receive the said information, and regardless of why you are trading.
+Even if you cease to be a Restricted Person and/or leave the Company the prohibitions will still apply to you as a matter of general law if you remain in possession of material information.

-This applies not only to material information concerning Turner's quoted financial products.
+This applies not only to material information concerning the Restricted Financial Products.
 If a person has material information in relation to quoted financial products of another issuer (including derivatives in respect of such quoted financial products), that person must not trade in those financial products.